 How Do I Know If Coverage Is In Force?

 Coverage is considered to be in force from the effective start date of the policy, provided that premium payments are kept current.
 The policy may have a non-forfeiture option outlined in the policy.
-If you are uncertain if a policy is in force, you may be able to contact the insurance company to request information about the policy’s status.
+If you are uncertain if a policy is in force, you can contact the insurance company to request information about the policy’s status.

 How Can I Get Help With a Denied Life Insurance Claim?

-Denied life insurance claims can be devastating for the beneficiaries of a policy, but you may be able to fight back.
-Our life insurance lawyer may be able to help you appeal a denied claim and fight for the life insurance benefits you deserve.
+Denied life insurance claims can be devastating for the beneficiaries, but you may be able to fight back.
+Our life insurance lawyers may be able to help you appeal a denied claim and fight for the life insurance benefits your loved one intended you to have.
 The ERISA Law Center is dedicated to helping our clients protect their rights and obtain the benefits to which they are entitled.